 Bring ear and eye protection, work gloves, something to take notes with, and a chair.

 Teens 16 and older are welcome with an accompanying adult.
+Everyone must have their own ticket!

 No food is provided.
 Please bring snacks and water.